 Indian Skincare Products With Azelaic Acid

 1. Eclat Fadeout Serum

-The Eclat Fadeout Serum is a 10% Azelaic Acid serum that has helped a couple of my friends with stubborn blemishes.
-This formula also contains Tranexamic Acid, Butyl Resorcinol, Phytic Acid and Niacinamide, that further reduce inflammation and blemishes with their combined properties.
+The Eclat Fadeout Serum is a 10% Azelaic Acid serum that also contains Tranexamic Acid, Butyl Resorcinol, Phytic Acid and Niacinamide, to reduce inflammation and blemishes with their combined properties.
 Priced at INR 1900 for 30ml, this serum leans on the expensive side, but is a powerhouse of effective ingredients.
-Also, you can save a whopping 20% with my Elcat coupon code – MRINALINI and they run some even better deals during sale season which I share on my Instagram stories (follow me there too!).
+Also, you can save a whopping 20% with my Eclat coupon code – MRINALINI and they run some even better deals during sale season which I share on my Instagram stories (follow me there too!).
 When used as a spot treatment, this serum can last you a long time and can end up being an excellent investment!
 Click here to buy the Eclat Fadeout Serum!

 2. The DermaCo 10 Azelaic Acid Cream

 The DermaCo 10 Azelaic Acid Cream is one of the cheapest Azelaic Acid creams in India, and is priced at only INR 499 for 30gms.
 This is only slightly more expensive than the prescription creams available at Indian pharmacies, and I am assuming that the formulation is going to be pretty similar.
 The good thing about this brand is that they have the full ingredient list available on their website, and apart from 10% Azelaic Acid, I also spotted Niacinamide, Mandelic Acid, and Aloe in the list of ingredients.
 If you don’t want to burn a hole in your pocket, this Azelaic Acid cream might be the best option for you!
 Click here to buy!